 Technical Director, Sessional Instructor, Technical Theatre and Stagecraft

 Josiah Hiemstra is the Technical Director for the Al and Trish Huehn Theatre and an instructor for the Concordia Drama Department.
-He has a BFA in Technical Production from the U of A and is a member of IATSE, the International Alliance of Theatrical Stage Employees.
+He has a BFA in Technical Production from the University of Alberta and is a member of IATSE, the International Alliance of Theatrical Stage Employees.
 His credits include, Head Electrician for Freewill Shakespeare in the Park, Venue Technician for The Edmonton International Fringe Festival and the St. Albert Children’s Festival.
 Josiah has done many school tours with Concrete Theatre, a company producing theatre for young audiences.
-Josiah currently works as production designer and technical director for all of the mainstage productions at Concordia including: The Secret Garden, Dido and Aeneas, A Midsummer Night’s Dream, Urinetown, Waxworks, as well as Blithe Spirit and Macbeth this past year.
+Josiah currently works as production designer and technical director for all of the mainstage productions at Concordia with credits including: The Secret Garden, Dido and Aeneas, A Midsummer Night’s Dream, Urinetown, Waxworks, Blithe Spirit, Macbeth and more recently, Tuck Everlasting.
 Josiah also designed lights for All Shook Up at Mayfield Dinner Theatre and Bluebirds with Wishbone Theatre.
 Josiah continues to pursue his professional career while working with new and returning students at CUE; introducing them to the massive world of technical theatre and design.

 Sessional Instructor, Acting, Public Speaking